Mastermind with a Linear Number of Queries: Proof of Theorem

-In order to get a speedup from this parallelism, we employ an idea similar to the Cantor-Mills construction \eqref{eq:cantormills} for coin-weighing.
+In order to combine queries as mentioned above, we employ an idea similar to the Cantor-Mills construction \eqref{eq:cantormills} for coin-weighing.

 \begin{lemma} Define the \emph{support} of a query $q$ as the set of indices $i\in [n]$ such that $q_i\neq 0$.
-For any three queries $q^{(1)}, q^{(2)}$, and $s$ with disjoint supports and such that $s$ is a zero-one query, we can determine $b(q^{(1)}), b(q^{(2)}),$ and $b(s)$ by making only two queries. \end{lemma}
+For any three queries $q^{(1)}, q^{(2)}$, and $s$ with disjoint supports and such that $s$ is a zero-one query, we can determine $\hat{b}(q^{(1)}), \hat{b}(q^{(2)}),$ and $\hat{b}(s)$ by making only two queries. \end{lemma}

 \begin{proof} We query $w^{(1)} = q^{(1)} + q^{(2)} + s $ and $w^{(2)} = q^{(1)} - q^{(2)}$, where $+$ and $-$ denote element-wise addition subtraction respectively.
-Then we can retrieve the answers from just the information of $b(w^{(1)})$ and $b(w^{(2)})$.
-If we combine the queries, $b(w^{(2)}) + b(w^{(2)})= 2 b(q^{(1)}) + b(s) $.
-So we can retrieve $b(s) = b(w^{(2)}) + b(w^{(2)}) \mod 2$.
-And then also the queries, $b(q^{(2)}) = ( b(w^{(1)}) + b(w^{(2)}) - b(s)) / 2 $ and $b(q^{(2)}) = ( b(w^{(1)}) - b(w^{(2)}) - b(s)) / 2 $ are recoverable. \end{proof}
+Then we can retrieve the answers from just the information of $\hat{b}(w^{(1)})$ and $\hat{b}(w^{(2)})$.
+If we combine the queries, $\hat{b}(w^{(2)}) + \hat{b}(w^{(2)})= 2 \hat{b}(q^{(1)}) + \hat{b}(s) $.
+So we can retrieve $\hat{b}(s) = \hat{b}(w^{(2)}) + \hat{b}(w^{(2)}) \mod 2$.
+And then also the queries, $\hat{b}(q^{(2)}) = ( \hat{b}(w^{(1)}) + \hat{b}(w^{(2)}) - \hat{b}(s)) / 2 $ and $\hat{b}(q^{(2)}) = ( \hat{b}(w^{(1)}) - \hat{b}(w^{(2)}) - \hat{b}(s)) / 2 $ are recoverable. \end{proof}

 \begin{proposition} Calling Algorithm~\ref{alg:solve}, \texttt{Solve()}, for a preprocessed tree will move all the tokens to leaves.
 Moreover, the algorithm will use at most $6n_T$ queries and runs in polynomial time. \end{proposition} \begin{proof} The first statement follows by induction.
-If $n_T\leq 2$ a preprocessed tree already has all its tokens at leaves, so nothing needs to be done.
-The induction step follows by correctness of Lemma \ref{lem:comb}.
+If $n_T\leq 2$ a preprocessed tree already has all its tokens at leaves, nothing needs to be done.
+The induction step follows by the correctness of Lemma \ref{lem:comb}.

-For the runtime analysis, also use induction.
+For the runtime analysis, we also use induction.
 If the depth $n_T\leq 2$ then clearly the statement holds.
-Then if $n_T>2$ we must simulate \texttt{Solve($T_{LL}$)}, \texttt{Solve($T_{LR}$)} and \texttt{Preprocess($T_R$)} where we only need two queries for every three and we must run \texttt{Solve($T_{R}$)}.
-In total we get the following recursion where $c(n_T)$ is the maximum number of queries we must make during \texttt{Solve($T$)} and $a(n_T)$ the maximum number of queries that \texttt{Preprocess($T$)} must make in a tree with $n_T$ leafs.
+If $n_T>2$ the procedure first runs \texttt{Solve($T_{LL}$)}, \texttt{Solve($T_{LR}$)} and \texttt{Preprocess($T_R$)} in parallel.
+In each iteration of the main loop, we resolve one query from each of the subprocesses by making two actual queries.
+This continues until all three processes have terminated, meaning that the number of iterations is the maximum of the number of queries made by the respective subprocesses.
+After which, we run \texttt{Solve($T_{R}$)}.
+In total, we get the following recursion where $c(n_T)$ is the total number of queries we must make during \texttt{Solve($T$)} and $a(n_T)$ the total number of queries that \texttt{Preprocess($T$)} must make in a tree with $n_T$ leaves.